thduerr/nd081-c1-provisioning-microsoft-azure-vms-project-starter/WRITEUP.md

 * medium-sized database
 * mid volume server traffic

-As databse and storage costs are the same for both options, I only compare prices for VM vs. App-Service
+As database and storage costs are the same for both options, I only compare prices for VM vs. App-Service

   Component        | Azure App Service          | Azure Virtual Machine